jgo28/DjangoTestApp/readme.md

 ## Getting Started
 If you haven't already, consider installing an environment manager for Python such as [Conda](https://docs.conda.io/en/latest/).
 It's helpful because it isolates Python dependencies so your computer system isn't bogged down by them.

-Run this command to install the libraries/frameworks that this application uses.
+Run this command to install the libraries/frameworks that this application uses:

 `pip3 install -r requirements.txt`

+To launch the web application:

 `python3 manage.py runserver`